Southwark safeguarding children board

 - Progressing a Families Matter approach to early help and neglect

 - Progressing the strategy for child sexual exploitation and building on the Metropolitan Police child sexual exploitation protocol

-- The Southwark Safeguarding Children Board is participating, alongside the key boards of Health and Well Being, Safeguarding Adults, Safer Southwark Partnerships in a strategic approach to Safeguarding in Southwark
+- The Southwark Safeguarding Children Board is participating, alongside the key boards of Health and Wellbeing, Safeguarding Adults, and Safer Southwark Partnerships in a strategic approach to Safeguarding in Southwark